divolte/divolte-collector/docs/mapping_reference.rst

     map ip2geo().mostSpecificSubdivisionId() onto 'mostSpecificSubdivisionIdField'

 :Description:
-  The ID for the most specific subdivision known for the geolocation as known by http://www.geonames.org/.
+  The `GeoNames`_ ID for the most specific subdivision known for the geolocation.

 :Type:
   :code:`int`